 - Work together to raise and improve the experience of care, and to deliver quality service that is measurable and transparent to people with liver disease and their families

-When and where the Nurses and AHPs Task Force meet?
+When and where do the Nurses and AHPs Task Force meet?

-The group meets twice a year: once at the International Liver Congress™ and at the EASL Office in order to plan and organise activities.
+The group meets twice a year, once at the International Liver Congress™ and again at the EASL Office to plan and organise activities.

 For more information on the Task Force or to ask a question, please contact us at firstname.lastname@example.org